Shiki Homes |

-From the entrance, the guests are led to the living and dining space, complete with designer furniture and a 55-inch TV with Netflix available for those cozy nights in.
+From the entrance, the guests are led to the living and dining space, complete with designer furniture and a 55-inch TV for those cozy nights in.
 The dining area then opens up onto the multi-functional tatami mat room, which flows effortlessly onto the peaceful Japanese rock garden.
 Nestled to the left of the garden are the generously sized bathroom and bathtub.

 The second floor of the home, accessible via the dining-living space, is simple but elegant.
 On this second floor is where you’ll find the two main bedrooms, divided by fusuma sliding doors again, in classic traditional Bisho fashion.
 The rooms feature western style beds (one double and two singles), also wrapped in comfy 100% cotton sheets.
 Accessible via the second bedroom is one more additional surprise, a simple but cozy study with garden views, ideal for a little private time or a workcation style office away from the office.